bakdata/streams-explorer/README.md

 ## Plugin customization

-It is possible to create your own linkers and extractors in Python by implementing the `LinkingService` or `Extractor` classes.
+It is possible to create your own linker and extractors in Python by implementing the `LinkingService` or `Extractor` classes.
 This way you can customize it to your specific setup and services.
 As an example we provide the [DefaultLinker](https://github.com/bakdata/streams-explorer/blob/main/backend/streams_explorer/defaultlinker.py) and [ElasticsearchSink](https://github.com/bakdata/streams-explorer/blob/main/backend/streams_explorer/core/extractor/default/elasticsearch_sink.py) classes which are used by default.